JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 ## Flipper Impact Report (as of February 2025)

-The Albion Free Market Black Flipper plays a significant role in Albion Online's economy by influencing multiple areas, from market liquidity to player engagement.
+The Albion Free Market Black Market Flipper plays a significant role in Albion Online's economy by influencing multiple areas, from market liquidity to player engagement.
 Here is a detailed breakdown of its impact:

 | Impact Area             | Description                                                                           | Supporting Data                                       |
 | ----------------------- | ------------------------------------------------------------------------------------- | ----------------------------------------------------- |